fastly/secretd/doc/DESIGN.md

 ### group_manage

 The ability to create, update and remove groups.
 The key is in this case null.
+For the initial implementation, this is a binary flag.

-XXX: should this be limited to some hierarchy?
+This might change in later releases.

 ## built-in/magic groups